phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 # to help against DoS attacks
 max_per_ip=3
 idle_session_timeout=300

+# passive mode configuration
+# enter your own servers public IP address
+pasv_address=0.0.0.0
+pasv_min_port=50000
+pasv_max_port=50999
+pasv_promiscuous=YES
+pasv_enable=YES

+# SSL
+ssl_enable=YES
+allow_anon_ssl=NO
+force_local_data_ssl=YES
+force_local_logins_ssl=YES
+ssl_tlsv1=YES
+ssl_sslv2=NO
+ssl_sslv3=NO
+rsa_cert_file=/path/to/bundle.crt
+rsa_private_key_file=/path/to/cert.key
 {% endhighlight %}

+## Step 3: Configuring firewalls

+In passive mode, the client initiates a [PASV](https://datatracker.ietf.org/doc/html/rfc2228#section-3){:target="_blank"} command to the server, which requests an available port for data transmission.
+By default, vsftpd does not limit the port range, meaning a client could be returned a port anywhere between 0—65535.

+Instead, we've defined a data port range between 50000—50999 in our `vsftpd.conf`, which gives us 999 available data ports for clients.
+If you anticipate having significant numbers of concurrent users, consider increasing this range.

+Now that we've defined an explicit range, we need to allow this range of ports in our firewall.
+If you're using [Microsoft Azure](https://portal.azure.com/){:target="_blank"}, apply these rules to a Network Security Group that covers your FTP server.
+If you're using Ubuntu's [Uncomplicated Firewall (UFW)](https://help.ubuntu.com/community/UFW){:target="_blank"}, first make sure its enabled:

+{% highlight bash %}
+sudo ufw status
+{% endhighlight %}

+enable it if you need to:

+{% highlight bash %}
+sudo ufw enable
+{% endhighlight %}

+then allow the TCP port range we defined in our `vsftp.conf` config:

+{% highlight bash %}
+sudo ufw allow 50000:50999/tcp
+{% endhighlight %}

+In addition, we must also allow default ports common to the FTPS and SFTP protocols.
+Again, if you're using Azure, apply these rules to a Network Security Group.
+Otherwise, update your Ubuntu firewall:

+{% highlight bash %}
+sudo ufw allow 20,21,22,989,990/tcp
+{% endhighlight %}

+Here is a recap of the ports we're allowing:

+- `20` — FTP data channel
+- `21` — FTP command channel
+- `22` — SSH
+- `989` — FTPS data channel (active mode)
+- `990` — FTPS command channel
+- `50000—50999` — FTPS data channels (passive mode)

-## Step 3: Create a new PAM service
+## Step 4: Create a new PAM service

 PAM (short for Pluggable Authentication Modules), is a powerful suite of libraries that allow us to dynamically authenticate users in a Linux-based system.
-We're going to use the [pam_userdb](https://www.man7.org/linux/man-pages/man8/pam_userdb.8.html){:target="_blank"} module which will allow us to authenticate against a db database.
+We're going to use the [pam_userdb](https://www.man7.org/linux/man-pages/man8/pam_userdb.8.html){:target="_blank"} module which will allow us to authenticate against a DB database.

-Create a new PAM file that will use our new database (you'll create this later in step 5):
+Create a new PAM file that will use our new database (you'll create the database in step 6):

 {% highlight bash %}
 sudo nano /etc/pam.d/vsftpd.virtual